 Provided it is logistically fair to both the employer and employee, the claimant may request an in-person appeal hearing.
 Request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.

-Typically, unemployment cases come down to three separate categories, cases were (1) the employee was fired, (2) the employee quit, (3) the employee was laid off due to a lack of work available.
+Typically, unemployment cases come down to three separate categories, These are (1) the employee was fired (2) the employee quit (3) the employee was laid off due to a lack of work available.

 If the employee was fired, the employer has the burden of proving the employee committed misconduct, justifying termination.
 Misconduct is a fairly high standard for employers to prove, and is further discussed below.